FlorianFasmeyer/Attack-of-the-nullptrs/README.md

 Attack of the nullptrs is a game created on the 22nd of January 2017 by Guillaume Noguera, Florian E. Fasmeyer, and Cédric Pahud.
 The game was developed as part of the C++ P2 project during our 2nd year of Computer Science.

-We were instructed to create a simple desktop application with buttons and visuals using C++'s famous Qt library.
+We were instructed to create a simple desktop application with buttons and visuals using C++'s famous Qt framework.
 We complied with the requirements...

 ![A few buttons to justify our Qt project.](https://github.com/FlorianFasmeyer/Attack-of-the-nullptrs/blob/main/imgs/buttons.png)